smapiot/piral/docs/tutorials/08-the-piral-cli.md

 ## Extending the Piral CLI

 We already mentioned the use of plugins for the Piral CLI.
-A plugin for the Piral CLI is just another NPM package which has a name starting with `piral-cli-`, e.g., `piral-cli-my-plugin`.
+A plugin for the Piral CLI is just another npm package which has a name starting with `piral-cli-`, e.g., `piral-cli-my-plugin`.

 A Piral CLI plugin package exports a single function.